drivver44/BEYOND-ALL-REASON-MENTOR-GUIDES/Technical/Flanking Mechanic.md

 ### Back Indicator
 - There is also a 'Back' direction indicator, represented by this red partial circle.
-- This indicates the back flank direction, where the unit will receive 200% damage.
+- This indicates the full flank direction, where the unit will receive 200% damage.

 ![Flanking - Back Indicator](https://github.com/Zete0/Mentor-Guides/assets/47950648/062e8d46-2366-458e-8271-3796541794ce)

 ### Hit From the Side
 - When a unit is hit from the side, the flanking damage modifier depepends on the angle.
-If hit from 90° from the frontal flank, it'll receive 150% damage.
+If hit from 90° from the flank, it'll receive 150% damage.

 ![Flanking - Side](https://github.com/Zete0/Mentor-Guides/assets/47950648/c4f96ee2-094a-4626-a2a6-e822b079e4b2)

 ## How it Works
 - When a unit gets hit, it receives a flank direction if it doesn't already have one, towards the direction of the hit.
-- Each hit after the first recieves bonus damage, depending on the angle of attack compared to the flank direction (200% if hit from directly behind).
+- Each hit after the first recieves bonus damage, the closer it is to the back, the more bonus damage there is *(200% if hit from directly behind, where the red bar is)*.
 - The flank direction then adjusts and moves towards the new hit - the amount it moves depends on how long it's been since the last hit.

 https://github.com/Zete0/Mentor-Guides/assets/47950648/b1aa43bb-d87a-418f-94d7-f8fe427cfe2f

+*Here, the centurion is hit by the thug first, placing the indicator towards the thug, then, rapidly hit by a grunt in the back.
+The grunt is dealing bonus damage and the indicator slowly moves towards the grunt.
+Since it's attacking quickly, it moves slowly.
+Then the grunt moves away and the thug, with it's slower attack, moves the indicator in big chunks each time it's shot lands*.

 ### 3D Flanking Bonus
 - The display for the flanking directions is represented in 2D, but the actual direction is 3 dimentional, so a unit's frontal flanking direction can be pointed towards the sky if that unit takes damage from above.